Forskohlii / Indian coleus

 Coleus forskohlii extract is non-GMO and vegan.

 The amount of Coleus forskohlii extract used in studies has usually been based on the standardization and the amount of forskolin, since this is the marker compound for the plant.
-In humans, forskolin has been administered at doses ranging from 10 to 50 mg/day.
-If the extract’s role in a formula is to solely support the cAMP enzyme, our dose will be lower than this range.
-If the role is based on a structure or function benefit from a human study, the dose selected would be consistent with the studied dose.
-Because many herbal extracts tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe that choosing a lower dose, especially when combined with other complementary ingredients, is sufficient to support healthy cellular function.*
+In humans, forskolin has been administered at amounts ranging from 10 to 50 mg/day.
+If the extract’s role in a formula is to solely support the cAMP enzyme, our serving will be lower than this range.
+If the role is based on a structure or function benefit from a human study, the serving selected would be consistent with the studied amount.
+Because many herbal extracts tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe that choosing a lower serving, especially when combined with other complementary ingredients, is sufficient to support healthy cellular function.*

 Supports cellular function*